 Click HERE to view the initial Housing Affordability Program Code Suggestions

 On September 18, 2019 staff presented the completed work on housing code aimed to spur multifamily development and bonafide affordable housing in the City.
 As noted above, this work has been underway since 2017.
-Public Hearings for these code amendments are scheduled for November 5, 2019 at 6 PM before the Planning Commission and for November 20, 2019 at 7 PM before the City Council.
+Public Hearings for these code amendments are scheduled for November 5, 2019 and November 19, 2019 at 6 PM before the Planning Commission and for December 11, 2019 at 7 PM before the City Council.
 Both hearings will be held at the City's Police and Court Campus located at 1805 Continental Place.

 - Video of the 9/18/19 Council Committee presentation HERE

 - City Council adopted work plan infographic HERE

 - Powerpoint from the 9/18/19 Council Committee presentation HERE

 - DRAFT (v.
 10/25/2019) Ordinance for Review and Comments HERE

 - SEPA Determination and Notice of Public Hearings HERE